Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 - [3] Improved Blast Wave

 - Overclock: Jumbo Shells / Stuffed Shells — Comes down to just how much damage you want per shot.
-If you want high-priority threats to die immediately, go with the first one.
+If you want high-priority threats to die immediately, go with Jumbo Shells

-This build focuses more on improving the economy of your shotgun shells by taking out multiple common enemies with each shot.
+This build focuses more on improving the economy of your shotgun shells by taking out multiple common enemies with each shot and getting as many shots as possible.
 It’s fantastic for clearing out crowds and getting some breathing space.

 - [2] Quickfire Ejector